1981’s Best Rock Albums

 Ozzy Osbourne continued his path away from Black Sabbath, as his old band moved on (for now, at least) with replacement Ronnie James Dio.
 Eric Clapton left his longtime record company.
 Even Joe Jackson, then a relative newcomer, had blown up his original group.
 Meanwhile, the Stones notched their final Top 10 single in their native U.K.

 Something new was just over the horizon.
 Anyone who questioned it need only put an ear to ZZ Top's offering from the year, which continued their move toward synth sounds.
 But before everything changed forever, there was this: 1981's 40 Best Rock Albums.
-Click through the above gallery to see how we ranked them.
+Click through the below gallery to see how we ranked them.